gabyx/Githooks/README.md

 3. in `<hooksDir> := <sharedRepo>` as the last fallback.

 Each of these directories can be of the same format as the normal `.githooks` folder in a single repository.

+You can get the root directory of a configured shared repository with namespace `<namespace>` by running `git hooks shared root ns:<namespace>`.
+This might be helpful in scripts if you have common shared functionality inside this shared repository you want to use.

 ### Shared Repository Namespace